All Episodes

 I bet you they have a choice of peanuts.

-It's not just like, you know, the peanuts you get at uh peanuts you get in any old regular visitor center.
+It's not just like, you know, the peanuts you get at peanuts you get in any old regular visitor center.

-It's it's fashionable again, isn't it?
+It's fashionable again, isn't it?

-I don't even know whether the Jimmy Carter Misery Index is is of a sufficient scale to encompass the new misery index.
+I don't even know whether the Jimmy Carter Misery Index is of a sufficient scale to encompass the new misery index.

-For the sake of America, detour 125 miles and the last five miles, you know, stop at a dine the last five miles, tank yourself up with uh the extra go to the drive-thru uh uh McDonald's and get one of those huge great, you know, super size cokes that you stick in the uh cup holder and uh you go around a bend and it falls out the cup holder and immediately fills up uh the driving thing uh over your knees and you breaks uh your your uh your brakes brake pads don't work anymore.
+But so listen, if you're in Georgia, detour, considering making a detour for the sake of America, detour 125 miles and the last five miles, you know, stop at a dine the last five miles, tank yourself up with the extra, go to the drive-through McDonald's and get one of those huge, great, you know, supersized cokes that you stick in the cup holder and you go around a bend and it falls out the cup holder and immediately fills up the driving thing over your knees and your brakes,

 We cannot let this close.

-It speaks terrible speaks volumes for America, that we cannot maintain the Jimmy Carter Memorial Toilet.
+It speaks terrible, speaks volumes for America that we cannot maintain the Jimmy Carter Memorial toilet.

 You can't miss it.